marcus-alifanov/100daysofpython/README.md

 # 100daysofpython
-I'm completing the 100 days of code challenge with Angela Yi
+I'm completing the 100 days of code challenge with Angela Yu